 Winds of Change?

-But with the big boys continuing to dominate the competition it has been noticeable that more new faces have made it to the final in recent years so maybe that means that one of them can go one step further this season.
-The likes of Hull, Stoke and Aston Villa have all featured in the Wembley final in the last few years and although they are generally not given much chance of winning by the football pundits, this season could be different.
+But with the big boys continuing to dominate the competition it has been noticed that more new faces have made it to the final in recent years so maybe that means that one of them can go one step further this season.
+The likes of Hull, Stoke and Aston Villa have all featured in the Wembley final in the last few years.

 Who Will Win?